Edward Hope Kirkby

 Edward Hope Kirkby (31 December 1853 – 28 July 1915) was a jeweler watchmaker in Williamstown, Victoria who eventually became a manufacturing electrician making systems of fire protection.
 He is best known for his early X-ray experiments and later wireless experiments, among the earliest in Australia.
 He experimented on his own account and together with George Augustine Taylor.
 There are no primary references to George Taylor experimenting with wireless telegraphy himself.
-Kirkby was the technical genius behind Father Shaw and his Australian Wireless Company.
+Kirkby was the technical genius behind Father Archibald Shaw and his Australasian Wireless ventures.